The Capacity of Classical Summation over a Quantum MAC with Arbitrarily Distributed Inputs and Entanglements: Introduction

 Given the lack of a universal measure, an alternative is to quantify multi-party entanglement indirectly in terms of its utility as a resource \cite{DSC4}, e.g., by the gains in communication efficiency\footnote{Indeed, it is conjectured that communication efficiency may provide a concise information-theoretic axiomatic basis for characterizing quantum mechanics\cite{Shutty_Wootters_Hayden}.} that are made possible by quantum entanglement for accomplishing various classical multiparty computation tasks.
-This leads to a broad array of scenarios \cite{QSM}.
-To list a few, the communication may be interactive or it may follow a non-interactive model such as \emph{simultaneous message passing} (SMP) \cite{buhrman1998quantum, brassard1999cost, QSM, PSQM}, inputs may be distributional or prior-free, the output may be a total function, a partial function or a relation, the computation may be exact or probabilistic, limited to a single-instance or with parallel-repetitions and batch processing, and with/without security/privacy constraints and/or classical common randomness \cite{christensen2023private,kawachi2021communication}.
 Much effort has traditionally been aimed at finding tasks that gain a lot from quantum entanglement in terms of communication complexity measures \cite{Yao_QC, QSM}.
 A limitation of this approach is that the tasks thus identified may turn out to be artificial.
 For example, the celebrated Deutsch-Jozsa algorithm \cite{deutsch1992rapid} translates into a computation task in a $2$ user quantum SMP setting \cite{brassard1999cost, PSQM} where entanglement shows an exponential advantage.
 However, such a computation task is seldom encountered in practice.

 A complementary approach that we explore in this work, is to focus instead on some elementary computation tasks that are quite natural, such as linear computations, and explore the gains in efficiency due to quantum entanglements for such tasks.
 Specifically, we study an elemental setting, called the $\Sigma$-QMAC, to be described shortly, where the computation task is simply a finite-field summation task, over an ideal (noise-free) quantum multiple access network with arbitrarily distributed inputs and entanglements.
 Since the gains may be modest, a finer accounting of efficiency, such as the exact information theoretic capacity, is needed.